StBarCo/CanterburyTales/README.md

 #### Permissions
 - [ ] implement all permissions
-- [ ] logged out: view all users (not emails) and all courses.
-Propmted to login/create account on upvote or download.
+    - [ ] logged out: all courses.
+Propmted to login/create account, upvote or download. - Show popup prompt to register.
-- [ ] logged in: Same as logged out, but can upvote/download.
+    - [ ] logged in: View courses and profiles, but can upvote/download.
 Also can edit own profile and own courses (eventually can comment)
     - [ ] editor: Same as logged in, but can... um... ban users?
 Not sure.

 ### Beautification
 - [ ] general beautification